 How to make sure your broker is working for you

-All we can do is make sure our customers are getting a good deal, and that they are confident that we are getting them a good deal.
+All we can do is ensure our customers are getting a good deal, and they are confident we are getting them a good deal.
 We can still get you on the road and get you the best deal on your energy.

 In these tough times, whether you are our customer or not, we want to make sure that businesses are getting good deals and aren’t being taken advantage of by dodgy brokers.
-Of course, not all brokers are out to fleece you, but here are some things to consider to ensure sure that your broker is working in your best interest.
+Not all brokers are out to fleece you, but consider the following to ensure your broker is working in your best interest.

 What questions you should ask